javocsoft/javocsoft-toolbox/README.md

 * <i>Google Play Services</i>.
 An Ads module for <b>AdMob</b>.
 Easy to integrate in your project.
 * <i>Google Play Services</i>.
 Google <b>Analytics</b> v4 helper classes to have working the tracking of your app.
 Also with a <b>Custom Campaign Receiver</b> to be able to measure your ads campaigns (allowing also getting the campaign info giving the opportunity to do something when is received).

-The library needs some libraries to work, import them to Eclipse:

-* <u>Gogle Play Services</u>.
-Located in the Android SDK under the path "extras/google/google_play_services/libproject/google-play-services_lib".
-* <u>Facebook SDK</u>.
-Download it and add the facebook project folder name "facebook".
-* <u>Support Library v7</u> project.
-Located in the Android SDK under the path "extras/android/support/v7/appcompat".

-...and each one to the project as a library.

 This library is under development because i use it for all my projects so i am all time adding new features :).